-There are tons of types of snakes in Indiana!
-The remarkable thing about them all is that they are quite distinctive and have evolved to fit into various environments and niches.
+There are many types of snakes in Indiana.
+They are distinctive and have evolved to fit into various environments and niches.

 Some of these types of snakes in Indiana employ constriction to render their prey immobile, while others are venomous.